 I used to think camping meant hot dogs, marshmallows, and a ton of chips… and that’s about it.
-But that gets pretty tiring on day seven of a road trip.
-Luckily, I’ve learned a bit since then and know that camping doesn’t have to mean eating like shit.
-Instead, I gobble up this Caprese pasta salad and love every second of it!
+But that gets old fast.
+Luckily, there are plenty of delicious camping meals you can try instead — like Caprese pasta salad!

-This Caprese pasta salad is a quick and easy, no-mess no-hassle meal to add to your camping repertoire.
+Caprese pasta salad is a quick and easy meal for camping and road trips.
 And boy, is it worth it!
-You’ll feel like a fancy SOB as you dig into your hot tomatoes, soft cheese, sweet basil, and tangy vinegar while batting away mosquitos and ignoring your dirty hair.
+You’ll feel like a fancy SOB as you dig into your hot tomatoes, soft cheese, sweet basil, and tangy vinegar while batting away mosquitos and pulling a hat over your dirty hair.

 PS: This article contains affiliate links.
 I may earn a commission (at no cost to you) if you click them and/or buy a product; I only recommend products that I think will help you.
 Read my full disclosure statement here.